 Instructions

-- Pound the spice paste with mortar and pestle or grind them in a food processor.
+- Pound the spice paste with a mortar and pestle or grind it in a food processor.
 Set aside.

-- Soak the tamarind pulp in warm water for 15 minutes.
-Squeeze the tamarind pulp constantly to extract the flavor into the water.
+- Soak the tamarind pulp in warm water for 15 minutes, squeezing constantly to extract the flavor.
 Drain the pulp and save the tamarind juice.

-- Simmer on low heat for 5 minutes or until the fish is cooked.
+- Simmer on low heat for 5 minutes, or until the fish is cooked.
+Serve hot.

 Hi I managed to make this but when I asked my mum to taste she said it was missing bunga kantan.
 I used tamarind paste about 2 thumbs.
 It came out beautifully.